 Non destructive book scanning

 To do non destructive book scanning, you must use a professional book scanner.
+These can be either manual commercial book scanners or even a robotic book scanner.
 While it is possible to use a multifunction device, and go page by page, you still risk overstretching the book when scanning it.
+That method is similar to using flatbed scanners and we don’t recommend that for most books or documents.
 We will resume using a professional book scanner, as this is probably the correct procedure.

 Then look at the layout of the book.
 Does it have colored images and graphics?
 In such cases, it is recommended to scan it in color, to preserve the original aspect.
 When all the settings are done and dusted, go ahead and carefully scan each individual page.